lsst-sqre/rsp_broadcast/broadcasts/104_idfprod_outage.md

 ---
-summary: Intermittent issues with catalog queries - expand for more
+summary: Problem with catalog queries - expand for more
 env:
   - idfint
   - idfprod
 category: outage
-enabled: false
+enabled: true
 ---

-Due to reasons we don't yet fully understand, certain queries are triggering a bug in Qserv, our high performance database system that hosts the DP1 catalogs.
-When this occurs, Qserv is unable to process any queries and the system requires manual intervention before queries can resume.
-We are monitoring closely to ensure minimal downtime during those events, and the Qserv team is investigating the root cause.
+Due to infrastructure issues being investigated, catalog queries are currently experiencing a high failure rate.

-We apologize for the disruption in service.
+We apologize for the disruption in service and hope to resolve the issue quickly.